Futures Liquidated: Staggering $525 Million Wiped Out in One Hour as Crypto Markets Reel

 Q2: What causes a wave of liquidations like this?

 A2: Typically, a rapid price move in the opposite direction of a large number of leveraged positions.
-If many traders are using high leverage to bet on prices rising (long), a sharp price drop can trigger mass liquidations, which then force more selling, exacerbating the drop.
+If many traders are using high apply to bet on prices rising (long), a sharp price drop can trigger mass liquidations, which then force more selling, exacerbating the drop.

 Q3: Who gets the money from liquidated positions?